Chemical Stages of Polymerization of Acrylic Resin

 Prep of wax pattern [waxed dentures]

-Prosthetic teeth are selected & arranged – esthetic & functional requirements
+Prosthetic teeth are selected & arranged – esthetic &

 Impression making, cast generation, record bases